Costa Rica Slow

 Book a late morning or early afternoon flight such as the 11:45am (50-min) from PJM domestic airport to SJO.
 Nereus Hotel offers a complimentary drop off to the SANSA PJM airport (a 15 min ride).
 You could fly out of SJO later that evening, but be sure to give yourself plenty of buffer time.
 For peace of mind, you might opt to fly out the next morning (March 22) and spend your final evening at a nearby airport hotel.

-Option 2: Depart on your own terms!
-You might rent a car or take a shared shuttle and explore more of the country.
-Shared shuttles are very consistent and a popular way to get from around in Costa Rica.
+You might rent a car (Alamo near Puerto Jimenez airport: tel +506-2735-5175), or take a shared shuttle and explore more of the country.
+Shared shuttles are very consistent and a popular way to get around in Costa Rica.
 We are happy to suggest other interesting places to explore in the country.
-Check out itineraries via Easy Ride.
+Check out shared shuttle itineraries via Easy Ride.

-Option 3: Public Coach Bus, approx. 8 to 9 hours: $16 USD per person
+Option 4: Public Coach Bus, approx. 8 to 9 hours: $16 USD per person

 We can help you to arrange an early morning taxi to the Grupo Blanco Bus Station that departs at 5am.
 The taxi ride is 15-20 min, so plan to be up and ready to leave at 4am.
 Pre-book your ticket online and pick a designated seat up to 15 days before.
 The bus is air conditioned with reclining seats.
 You will arrive in San Jose City, which is just outside of Alajuela.
 I would suggest to book a hotel room in Alajuela or San Jose for that evening and plan to fly out the next day.